Bognor Regis Town F.C.: Stadium

-The club play at Nyewood Lane, Bognor Regis, PO21 2TY.
+The club play at Nyewood Lane.
 The ground has a capacity of 4,500, most of which has covered accommodation.
 The clubhouse end of the ground saw the addition of an unusual 'beach brolly' style terrace cover in 2018, although this was severely damaged and as a result, pulled down due to Storm Ciara in 2020.
 The summer of 2020 saw the construction of a new 367 seated stand, with the roof at the clubhouse end replaced in October 2020.

 The ground's first set of floodlights was bought from Wembley Stadium and fitted onto telegraph poles.
 In the 1970s the current floodlight pylons were added, with four along each touchline, before two of these were removed on each side in the early 1990s.

 On 15 August 2008 a fire destroyed the clubhouse, and was suspected to be arson.
 Work on a new social club, named 'Seasons', commenced during the summer of 2009 and opened in November the same year.

-The playing surface won an award for the best in all three divisions of the Conference in 2008.
-Season 2010/11 also saw the pitch win an award, this time voted the best in all three divisions of the Isthmian League, in a poll of referees.
-The club also won an award two seasons running – 2007/08 and 2008/09, for the best canteen, as voted by supporters of rival Conference South clubs.
+A new 3G playing surface was scheduled to be installed at their Nyewood Lane home in the summer of 2025, along with upgrades to the floodlights, pitch perimeter and dressing rooms.